GSA/digitalgov.gov/content/posts/2015-09-24-setting-up-a-performance-measurement-team.md

 ---
+url: /2015/09/24/setting-up-a-performance-measurement-team/
 date: 2015-09-24 11:00:41 -0400
-title: 'Setting Up a Performance Measurement Team'
+title: Setting Up a Performance Measurement Team
-summary: 'As part of an organizational shift to functional teams at GSA’s Federal Citizen Information Center (FCIC), we created a Performance Measurement Team that consolidates data analysis for our websites, contact center channels, and marketing channels.
+summary: 'As part of an organizational shift to functional teams at GSA&rsquo;s Federal Citizen Information Center (FCIC), we created a Performance Measurement Team that consolidates data analysis for our websites, contact center channels, and marketing channels.
 Instead of looking at metrics within the bubble of each program, we&rsquo;re beginning to leverage insights across programs.
 These are'
-authors: [marybeth-murphy]
+authors:
+  - marybeth-murphy
 categories:
   - Metrics
   - Monthly Theme